TheCloudMasters/docs/data/articles/docs/files/1-getting-started/first-app/first-app.md

 We can manage the data in a workspace collection using the "Manage Data" button, "Import Data" from a CSV file, or even "Export Data" to a CSV.
 Any data / metadata you put into ues.io, you can get out!

-To quickly data to a collection, though, we can use "Generate sample data", which will use some AI magic to create data matching our collection fields specification.
+To quickly add data to a collection, though, we can use "Generate sample data", which will use some AI magic to create data matching our collection fields specification.

 ![Generate sample data](./generatesampledata.png "generate sample data")